mozilla/addons-server/docs/topics/api/addons.rst

                           a user account listed as a developer of the add-on. all_with_deleted  Show all versions attached to this add-on, including deleted ones.
 Requires admin permissions.
+        enterprise_only   Show all enterprise versions attached to this add-on.
+                          Requires either reviewer permissions or a user account listed as a developer of the add-on.
     ====================  =====================================================

 --------------